abhi3700/My_Learning_DeFi/README.md

 * Introduced in Uniswap V3
 * The liquidity provider has the choice to part provide liquidity of the token in a specific price range.

+### Flash Loans

+### Liquidity Pool
+* Each pool has 2 tokens.
+The first Liquidity Provider in a pool has to deposit `1:1` tokens.

 ### Oracle
 * Used in Bancor v2, Uniswap V3
 * It is to adjust the balancer weights to give closer price compared to real-world price (in exchanges).
 * It is introduced in many protocols to reduce the Impermanent Loss.

 ### Glossary
-* liquidity: used in place of 'fund'
+* Liquidity: used in place of 'fund'
-* market maker: funder who can deposit money into liquidity pool
+* Market Maker or Liquidity Pool: funder who can deposit money into liquidity pool
-* liquidity pool: money collected
+* Liquidity Pool: paird of tokens collected

 ## References
 ### Blogs